 Signal words are an essential part of effective writing and communication.
 They help to connect ideas and make the text more coherent and easy to follow.
 For English learners, mastering signal words is crucial to improving their writing skills and building their vocabulary.

-In this article, we will explore what signal words are, why they are important, and how to use them effectively in your writing.
+In this article, we will explore the signal words.
 We will provide a comprehensive list of signal words, along with their meanings and examples of how they can be used in different contexts.
 Whether you are a beginner or an advanced learner, this article will help you to enhance your writing skills and communicate more effectively in English.

 Signal Words